South Carolina Highway 51: Route description

 The main segment of SC 51 begins at US 701, just north of Georgetown.
 Traveling in a northwesterly direction, along Browns Ferry Road, it merges onto SC 41 in Rhems.
 For the next 2.3 mi, SC 41/SC 51 straddle the county line between Georgetown and Williamsburg counties, before breaking off towards Hemingway, near Rome Crossroads.
 Connecting with SC 261 in Hemingway, it soon enters Florence County and Johnsonville.
 Continuing north, it changes from traveling along SC 41 to US 378 in Kingsburg and continues west.
 After 3.5 mi, it splits from US 378 in Salem, traveling northwest along Pamplico Highway towards Pamplico and finally Florence.
-In Florence, SC 51 connects with US 301 (Freedom Boulevard) and US 52 (Irby Street); it then travels west along Second Loop Road to US 76 where it ends.
+In Florence, SC 51 connects with US 301 (Freedom Boulevard) and US 52 (Irby Street); it then travels west along Second Loop Road to its northern end at US 76, a few feet south of an intersection of Interstate 20 Business (I-20 Bus.), where the roadway continues as West Evans Street.
+Past US 76 and I-20 Bus., West Evans Street continues toward the Downtown district of Florence.
 The majority of the route is a two-lane rural road through mostly swamp and farmland.
 Around Hemingway and Florence, the route expands to four lanes and has a median.

 The York County segment of SC 51 is a short 1 mi road that starts at US 21 near Fort Mill and ends at the North Carolina state line, where it continues on as NC 51 through Pineville.
 The route is entirely two-lane, expanding to four lanes at the state line.